Ali Peek: College

 In 1992, Peek committed to St. Mary's College of California.
 He was coached by Ernie Kent and was teammates with actor Mahershala Ali.

 He played for St. Mary's College varsity team that represented and won for the United States the 1994 R. Williams Jones Cup championship in Taipei.
 This would be his introduction to Asian basketball.

 In his senior year, Peek suffered a microfracture in his knee and doctors said he had a 50-50 chance of playing like he used to.
 He thought of joining the military but because he wanted to play, he worked on rehabbing his knee.
 He was then contacted by his high school coach’s friend Maury Hanks, who put him in touch with Filipino player agent Bobby Rius who told me him he could play in the PBA as a local.

 PBL

 In 1996, he played with AMA Cybertigers, as a 21-year-old amateur player in the Philippine Basketball League (PBL).
 As this was his first time playing in the country, his Filipino relatives helped him adjust to life in the Philippines.

 PBA career

 Pop Cola Panthers

 Peek entered the PBA in 1998 after being drafted third overall by the now-defunct Pop Cola Panthers.
-He was the Panther's leading scorer, rebounder and shot-blocker.
+He was the Panthers' leading scorer, rebounder and shot-blocker.
 During this time, he lived with his relatives in Cubao.

 In his sophomore season, he was the 12th leading scorer in the league, fourth in field goal percentage, fifth in rebounding, and seventh in blocks.